Cayetano Domingo Grossi: History

-Thus, the police started staking out the garbage cart and directing the search towards people with scarce resources; they were able to locate and take cognizance on May 9, 1898, that on Artes Street 1438 (now Carlos Pellegrini) in the Retiro neighbourhood of Buenos Aires, there was a family that always dressed in the morning.

-The aforementioned family consisted of a woman named Rose Ponce de Nicola, her spouse, Cayetano Domingo Grossi (a carter by profession); Rosa's two older daughters Clara and Catalina, and three younger children.
+The police started staking out the garbage cart and directing the search towards people with scarce resources and became aware of a family in the Retiro neighborhood that always dressed in mourning clothes.The family consisted of a woman named Rose Ponce de Nicola; her spouse, Cayetano Domingo Grossi (a carter by profession); Rosa's two older daughters Clara and Catalina; and three younger children.

 The police learned from neighbours' testimonies that Grossi had intimate relationships with his stepdaughters.
 It was also established that Clara had been pregnant a short time before, and a few days later, she was in a normal state, not knowing what happened to her baby.

 A day later, on May 10, a police commission ordered an inspection of a room occupied by the family, which revealed a tin containing the body of an infant wrapped in rags, thus confirming their suspicions.
-Grossi explained that the sack was found in a garbage bin belonging to his son Carlos, and that he had killed the baby at Clara's request.
-He also said that the other baby had been born dead.
+Grossi explained that the sack was found in a garbage bin belonging to his son Carlos, and that he had killed the baby at Clara's request, and claimed that the other baby had been a stillbirth.

 That night, Rosa and her daughter Clara declared that the latter had two children with Grossi.
 He initially denied having sex with his stepdaughters, blaming their boyfriends for their pregnancies.
-Finally, a few days later, he confessed to murdering the first found baby in 1896; at the same time he confessed to incinerating several more babies, but without assuming they had died.
+A few days later, he confessed to murdering the first baby in 1896; at the same time he confessed to incinerating several more babies.

 In subsequent interrogations, Grossi acknowledged having one child with Catalina and four with Clara, strangling three, the remaining two being burned by his stepdaughters.
 Rosa, Clara and Catalina accepted the five crimes but blamed Grossi for the deaths of the newborns.

-The strange degree of submission of the women to the criminal which had led them to be so silent for so long caught the police's attention.
-It was alleged that on one occasion Grossi tried to rape one of Rosa's younger daughters but the sisters prevented it.
-Finally, it was established that Grossi himself helped with the births and then threw the babies into fires, which was witnessed by the women.
+The women's submission to the criminal, which had led them to be silent for so long, caught the police's attention.
+It was alleged that on one occasion Grossi tried to rape one of Rosa's younger daughters, but the sisters prevented it.
+Finally, it was established that Grossi himself helped with the births and then threw the babies into fire, which was witnessed by the women.